espseongsm/espseongsm.github.io/_posts/2019-12-27-Parkinson.md

 ## Executive Summary

-In order to improve the prediction, we compare three classification methods.
+In order to select the best classification method, we compare three methods in terms of misclassification error rate.

 - Logistic Regression
 - LASSO Logistic Regression